jucruz22/507_Final_Project/README.md

 ```
 python SI507F17_finalproject.py
 ```
-If it works successfully, you should see the following:
+If it works successfully, you should see the following via your terminal:
 ```
 Fetching a fresh copy: https://www.826michigan.org/blog
 Fetching a fresh copy: https://www.826michigan.org/blog/page/2/
 Fetching a fresh copy: https://www.826michigan.org/blog/page/3/
 Success connecting to database
 Successfully transferred blog class data to Database
+Successfully created 826 Michigan html file
 ```
 Essentially what's happening in the background is as follows:
 - HTML data is scraped using BeautifulSoup and cached in a file called **cache_file_826michigan.json**